LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

   ],
 ```

-3. You have `securitySchemes` section, with matching header array from `security` section and credential key defined in Section 3.2 above.
+3. You have a `securitySchemes` section, with a matching header array from the `security` section and the credential key defined in Section 3.2 above:

 ``` JSON
     "securitySchemes": {